MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 There’s a major/minor versioning system in the standard-entity definitions, as well as the schema format itself.
 For the standard entities, you can find the version in the URI (Account.0.8.cdm.json) and entity definition.

-### Are there libraries to help read and write CDM metadata
+### Where can I find libraries to help read and write CDM metadata

 You can find sample libraries to read CDM schema documents in [TypeScript](https://github.com/Microsoft/CDM/tree/master/src) as well as sample libraries in [.NET](https://aka.ms/AA39f6f) and [Python](https://aka.ms/AA39n1b) to read/write model.json files.
 More libraries are coming soon; please add your requests/comments at the library location in the GitHub repository.